jatanjay/CorpusGenius/README.md

 git clone https://github.com/jatanjay/CorpusGenius.git # or use GitHub Desktop directly, or from VCS in your fav.
 IDE
 ```

-When In the same directory :
+When In the same current working directory :

 ```python
 pip install -r requirements.txt # will download all the required modules